Bōsōzoku - The Biker Gangs of Japan

 Violence over Territory

 While Japan isn't typically associated with violence, the Bosozoku phenomenon went beyond mere show.
-Territorial feuds between gangs often escalated into brutal confrontations.
-Gangs would kidnap members from rival gangs, often beating them to a pulp before leaving them somewhere helpless aside of the street, while keeping their Tokkofuku as a prize.
+Territorial feuds between gangs often escalated into brutal violence.
+They would abduct members from rival gangs, often beating them to a pulp before leaving them somewhere helpless aside of the street, while keeping their Tokkofuku as a prize.

 With Japan’s strict gun laws, the Bosozoku never carried firearms.
 Instead they resorted to knives, baseball bats, metal pipes, and other improvised weapons.